spring-epfl/not-yet-another-id-code/smartcard/README.md

 SCardEndTransaction("Identiv Identiv uTrust 4701 F Dual Interface Reader [uTrust 4701 F Contact Reader] (55041930208215) 00 00")
 SCardDisconnect("Identiv Identiv uTrust 4701 F Dual Interface Reader [uTrust 4701 F Contact Reader] (55041930208215) 00 00", true) tx:240/rx:32
 ```

-In the case you expect an output from the card, for example to compute the hash of the blocklist, you can find it as the second last output from the card (the last one being the result from the card reset APDU):
+Notice that the code `9000` means the command is executed successfully and the last line of output labeled by `9000` is from the card rest APDU (which will always be the last output no matter which command we run).
+Hence, the interesting output (i.e., the result of computation) will be the second last one for the commands that computed something.

+Next, we present three examples: hash blocklist, commitment, and signature, in order to explain how to check the output of the card with the expected output.

+For checking the hash of the blocklist, run:
 ```
 ${GP} -d -a 00A404000B03F1FF55DE16074A09012600 -a 8021010080b1c820396969fb4a2cb3b2aba73d937367d33fd5c354cbaed396d2ea61ed25562d64208fdec0df014443b4a0cf335d802a3399188864f89d44784367e5a0f0d922532508df883f4fee8823dcda471934fe0dca4347e726c738c35f3cbb12eabd27241d843f6ee61c96983f7fb16f7f05e6a02fffdc7791782bce617626c9ddca -a 80210200807def6c4937250aa6a0373df373fbc2cadf381f19022f7cdaf42a159941769743ffa9a9578c19ea25e568cfcd7517d2eff9b6f7d5fe8a05f4bbfb47c386f8d4d8fd8382b0d5a9288a3628e850fb094e6388be2843efbfe90ce8ab89030cb99ba722364a8d7a55b4657c6e7fb847e32661ebf7ba2581ac95edc79e857f128cc9a1 -a 8021030080eb82ae3d9922001c00750136d8f656a04b36d6f7e1309a77a51d4d92b47528da00e1279d7d073865a8a4b6968e3f12085ae4136f6a0e818e6a3eeb99a4a61cdb735c241627ecf1c1f9cdbd18ed514caa99941591ac893c8009111440a046930da3c0e8853473a3f16a018f6f9092bed66efb5574dfdda222cb8bcc50365c18a3
 GlobalPlatformPro v20.01.23-0-g5ad373b